CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 ![Bantustans at a regional level](/conflict_urbanism_sp2022/images/SN_Norgaard_Map3.png)

-Apartheid was an overarching regimes of differenitated citizenship achieved centrally through spatial logics (Robinson, 1996, 1).
+Apartheid was an overarching regimes of differenitated citizenship achieved centrally through spatial logics (Robinson 1996, 1).
 Yet racialized land ownership predates apartheid.
-As seen in this map from AJ Chistopher (1994, 33), there is a striking correlation between the areas where non-white South Africans could own land in the 1913 and 1936 Natives Lands Acts, and apartheid-era bantustans.
+As seen in this map from AJ Chistopher (1994 33), there is a striking correlation between the areas where non-white South Africans could own land in the 1913 and 1936 Natives Lands Acts, and apartheid-era bantustans.

 #### **Historical Map showing the extent of forced relocations (Image from Surplus Peoples Project, 1984.
 Reproduced with permission of *Mission Basil 21*)**